When government gets into the bedroom… UTAH HOUSE TO DEBATE BIGAMY - Niagara Falls Reporter

 In most states, a marriage licenses once executed becomes a three-way contract where two individuals grant the state authority over the disposition of assets and income at the time of the dissolution of marriage through divorce or death.
 Formerly such contracts with the state were permitted solely between a man and a woman, but the US government mandated every state had to agree to have authority over any two people who wish to be licensed regardless of gender.

-In Utah fought the same sex law through state constitutional amendment but were overruled by federal judiciary authority.
+Utah fought the same sex law through state constitutional amendment but were overruled by federal judiciary authority.

 However, state authority extends to the enforcement of marital monogamy.
 It is a crime for any person under any state licensed marriage while in Utah to have sex with anyone other than their spouse.
 If the married party cohabits with another person, it is bigamy, a felony; if there is sex, but they do not live together, it is adultery, a misdemeanor.